rmrt1n/rmrt1n.github.io/src/articles/clojure-fly/clojure-fly.md

 ## End

 As always, all the code is available [on GitHub](https://github.com/rmrt1n/rmrt1n.github.io/tree/main/code/clojure-fly).
-Originally, this post was just about deploying to Fly.io, but along the way I kept adding on more stuff until it essentially became my version of the [user manager example app](https://github.com/seancorfield/usermanager-example/).
+Originally, this post was just about deploying to Fly.io, but along the way, I kept adding on more stuff until it essentially became my version of the [user manager example app](https://github.com/seancorfield/usermanager-example/).
 Anyway, hope this post provided a good view into web development with Clojure.
 As a bonus, here are some additional resources on deploying Clojure apps:

 - [Deploying a Full-Stack Clojure App With Kamal on a Single Server](https://bogoyavlensky.com/blog/deploying-full-stack-clojure-app-with-kamal/)
 - [JVM Deployment Options](https://ericnormand.me/article/jvm-deployment-options)